hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

   Folder: /home/wodadmin/wod-backend/scripts/procmail-action.sh CREATE       14
 ```

 The From is important:  Indeed ``.procmail.rc` checks that the sender is the configured one from the frontend server.
 During the install process, the sender parameter id referring to this.
-Any of other sender but the configured one is dropped.
+Any mail from any other sender but the configured one is dropped.

 Prcamil rc image here

 In Subject : API verb **CREATE** followed by **student id,** **participant id** and finally the registered **participant email**

-In Body : One will find the workshop name : for example, WKSHP-API101
+In Body : One will find the workshop name : for example, **WKSHP-API101**

+Out of the workshop name, the function get_workshop_id() will get the workshop 's id.
+This id will be used later to get some of the workshop's specifics through api calls to the api db server.

+* D﻿oes the workshop require to use the student password as a variable?

+* Does the workshop require ldap authentification?

+* D﻿oes the workshop require a compiled script?

-From wod name : get wod id
+wod name : get wod id

 Generate a randow pwd for alocated student (either local or ldap id ladap configured)